Healing and Revival

 While working for a physician F.F. caught a severe chill and developed lung problems for eight years.
 He was told that he did not have long to live.
 He decided to visit his parents.
 While on the trip he stopped at a Methodist Revival meeting and a woman named Mattie Perry told F.F. that he could be healed.
 She prayed for him and he was instantly healed.
 The Bosworth family was drawn to the move of God under John Alexander Dowie and moved to Zion, Illinois.
 F. F. became the band leader for the Zion City band.
 The family must have had a foundational belief in healing as he grew up, since this was bedrock to the Zion group.
 He was a close friend to John G. Lake.
 He saw tremendous miracles of healing while in Zion.

-In 1901, a Mrs Waldron from Zion had visited Lawrence, Kansas where Charles Parham, the Pentecostal pioneer, had been teaching.
+In 1901, a Mrs. Waldron from Zion had visited Lawrence, Kansas where Charles Parham, the Pentecostal pioneer, had been teaching.
 She received the "Baptism of the Holy Spirit" and returned to Zion to share what had happened.
 Dowie was adamantly opposed to the new "Tongues movement".
 By 1906, however, the Zion community was in disarray.
 Dowie had brought it to financial ruin, and then suffered a stroke.
 In September, of that year, Parham came to Zion to preach.
 Due to Dowie's teaching, there was a lot of resistance to Parham.
 He held a meeting at the local hotel, which evidently impacted the Bosworths, because their house became the new meeting room.
-Bosworth and John Lake visited Azusa street to see the new Pentecostal revival that was being held there within a year.
+Bosworth and John Lake visited the Azusa Street Mission to experience the unprecedented Pentecostal revival meetings.
 Shortly afterwards Bosworth made the acquaintance of Dr. E.W.
 Kenyon in Chicago.
 They became good friends and Bosworth included some of Kenyon's material in his writings.

 Although Bosworth taught on healing, he really was an evangelist who saw healing as the greatest tool to reach the lost.
 It was in association with the Alliance that Bosworth and his brother Burt (B.B.) held many of their most dramatic evangelistic and healing campaigns in the United States and Canada in the early 1920's.
 He traveled with his wife, his brother and his brother's wife.
 His brother acted as music minister.
 Often F.F. and B.B. and B.B.'s wife would sing together and were called the Bosworth Trio.
 They were actually asked to play and sing on the radio as a musical group during one campaign.
 The Alliance published many pamphlets and articles by Bosworth during this time period.
 In 1924, approximately 12,000 people responded to the salvation message, in one meeting alone in Ottawa, Canada.
 This was also the year that he published his primary book "Christ the Healer".
 Many articles about these campaigns were published in the Christian and Missionary Alliance magazine.
 You will see links to dozens of these articles in the article and reference page connected to this one.